wesnoth/steam-meta/CONTRIBUTING.md

 Because we want Wesnoth on Steam to reach a large worldwide audience, we would like to have store description translations available for as many languages the Steam store supports as possible.
-As of this writing (April 2018), those languages are:
+As of this writing (April 2019), those languages are:

-English, French, Italian, German, Spanish, Arabic, Bulgarian, Czech, Danish, Dutch, Finnish, Greek, Hungarian, Japanese, Korean, Norwegian, Polish, Portuguese, Portuguese (Brazil), Romanian, Russian, Simplified Chinese, Swedish, Thai, Traditional Chinese, Turkish, and Ukranian.
+English, French, Italian, German, Arabic, Bulgarian, Czech, Danish, Dutch, Finnish, Greek, Hungarian, Japanese, Korean, Norwegian, Polish, Portuguese, Portuguese (Brazil), Romanian, Russian, Simplified Chinese, Spanish (Latin America), Spanish (Spain), Swedish, Thai, Traditional Chinese, Turkish, Ukranian, and Vietnamese.

 The developers team can only provide the English version of the descriptions, so we rely on community volunteers for translating them as with the main game